jpineda3/MAX78000_SDK/Examples/MAX78000/LP/README.md

 ```
 ****Low Power Mode Example****

 This code cycles through the MAX78000 power modes, using the RTC alarm to exit from each mode.
-The modes will change every 2 seconds.
+The modes will change every 4 seconds.

 Running in ACTIVE mode.
-All unused RAMs shutdown.
 Entering SLEEP mode.
 Waking up from SLEEP mode.
+Entering Low power mode.
+Waking up from Low power mode.
+Entering Micro power mode.
+Waking up from Micro power mode.
-Entering DEEPSLEEP mode.
+Entering STANDBY mode.
-Waking up from DEEPSLEEP mode.
+Waking up from STANDBY mode.
 Entering BACKUP mode.
-****Low Power Mode Example****

 ```